smauermann/do-k8s-challenge-2021/README.md

 - Apps are deployed on every release, even if only infrastructure parts have changed
 - The release workflow does neither update the version in `package.json` nor creates/updates a `CHANGELOG.md` file
 - Change detection does not work for integration job (it always runs)
+- The `kubernetes_manifest` resources of the TF Kubernetes provider require an existing kubeconfig, this makes it impossible to create the Kubernetes cluster and CRDs in one go
+  - In other words, Kubernetes cluster and Kubernetes Manifest resources cannot be created in the same Terraform run